sonatard/go-ldapc/README.md

-`go-ldapc` is a LDAP Authentication Client Module.
+`go-ldapc` is a LDAP Authentication Client Module with only one API.
 ===============================

 [![GoDoc](https://godoc.org/github.com/sona-tar/go-ldapc?status.svg)](https://godoc.org/github.com/sona-tar/go-ldapc)

-`go-ldapc` privides only one API.

 ## Example

-You can provide LDAP User Login on your web page easily.
+You can provide LDAP based authentication on your web page easily.

 - Code:
 ```go